camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ### Job Executor for Multiple Process Engines

 For background execution of processes and tasks, the process engine has a component called [job executor]({{< relref "user-guide/process-engine/the-job-executor.md" >}}).
 The job executor periodically acquires jobs from the database and submits them to a thread pool for execution.
 For all process applications on one server, one thread pool is used for job execution.
 Furthermore, it is possible to share the acquisition thread between multiple engines.
-This way, resources are still manageable even when a large number of process engines is used.
+This way, resources are still manageable even when a large amount of process engines are used.
 See the section [The Job Executor and Multiple Process Engines]({{< relref "user-guide/process-engine/the-job-executor.md#the-job-executor-and-multiple-process-engines" >}}) for details.

 ### Example Configuration for Schema Isolation